Educational workshops for middle and high school students

 Main activities: Group work on archival documents, settled debate (middle school), analysis of scenarios (high school).

 Plot or conspiracy theory?
-The history of the Shoah is a revealing example of the manipulation of public opinion.
-Structured by anti-Semitism, the Nazi ideology is based on a conspiratorial vision of the world.
-By establishing relevant links between history and the very contemporary period, the workshop aims to provide tools to better analyze images and speeches that circulate on the Internet and social networks.
+The history of the Holocaust is a telling example of public opinion manipulation.
+Structured by anti-Semitism, Nazi ideology is based on a conspiratorial view of the world.
+By establishing relevant links between history and the very contemporary period, the workshop aims to provide tools to better analyze the images and discourses circulating on the Internet and social networks.

 Themes: Scientific approach, "Jewish plot", contemporary conspiracy narratives.